mouryadusi/Destination.com/GRANDMA.md

 ## What does it do?

-You type something like:
+I have built a website in which You type something like:

 > *"I'm stuck in Dubai and my flight to New York got cancelled.
+Help!"*
-Help!"* or Maybe something like due to the airspace restriction my flight to the India got cancelled and I want to fly back home somehow, help me how can I reach home.
+> or *"Maybe something like due to the airspace restriction my flight to the India got cancelled and I want to fly back home somehow, help me how can I reach home?"*

 And the website figures out other ways to get you there.